mpfi-dsp/GoldInAndOut/README.md

 <img src="https://user-images.githubusercontent.com/47064842/137605445-66f459d0-90c4-4acb-b569-05f8ce1db838.png" width="500px">

-### Testing GoldInAndOut
+### Testing Gold In-and-Out

-You can run GoldInAndOut locally by either typing `python -u main.py` in the terminal or using a text editor or IDE with a debugger.
+You can run Gold In-and-Out locally by either typing `python -u main.py` in the terminal or using a text editor or IDE with a debugger.

 ```powershell
 [Running] python -u "c:\Users\yourname\...\GoldInAndOut\main.py"